breck7/scrollsdk/readme.md

 1. Create a class for each node type in your new language.
 You can do this incrementally.

 2. Create a root node class.
-I've found a helpful convention is to suffix your root node with ETN.
+The convention is to suffix your root node with Program.

 3. Add a parseNodeType method to your root node and/or intermediate and child nodes.
 ETNs use a top down parsing strategy.